wejdanalsharif/wejdanalsharif/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/wejdanalsharif](https://github.com/wejdanalsharif)

+- 💻 Always open for new opportunities and collaboration

 - 💬 You can always ask me about **Data Analysis ✌🏻**

 - 📫 How to reach me **w.h.s.9@hotmail.com**